 1. Can I complete my drug education requirement by taking the course online?

-No, an online course is not acceptable compliance for a drug education requirement.
-Approved Drug Education Program classes may be located through the Texas Department of License and Regulation.
+Yes, an online approved Drug Education Program course may be located through the Texas Department of License and Regulation.

 2. If I am convicted of a drug offense, what do I need to do in order to lift the suspension?